muasiq/grit/exampleSite/content/english/_index.md

       enable: false
       label: Read a Case Study
       link: "#"
-  - title: We provide enterprise resource planning software suitable to your system/ organization requirements.
+  - title: Enterprise resource planning software suitable to your system/ organization requirements.
     images:
     - images/service-3.png
-    content: Be it a company, educational instituition, Hospital, Non profit; We provide customized ERP solutions.
+    content: Be it a company, educational instituition, Hospital, Non profit; There is a customized ERP solution for you.
     button:
       enable: false
       label: Read a Case Study
       link: "#"
-  - title: We are on continuos feedback loop
+  - title: We are on continuous feedback loop
     images:
     - images/service-4.png
-    content: We believe in continuous improvement and every single day we are improving our products and services to provide wholesome experience to clients.
+    content: We believe in continuous improvement and every single day we are improving our products and services to provide wholesome experience to you.
     button:
       enable: false
       label: Read a Case Study